Girl names starting with M range from the mini Mia to elaborate Magnolia and Magdalena.

 Along with Mirabel and Mariel, it’s stunning that Maribel fails to crack the US Top 1000.
 A Maria-Isabel smoosh, Maribel combines so many sounds that parents love.

-A Marie elaboration with so much potential.
+Marie elaboration with potential.

 MARISA and MARISSA